ltrujello/Tikz-Python/README.md

 <img src="https://github.com/ltrujello/Tikz-Python/blob/main/examples/example_imgs/lorenz_ex.png"/>

 ### Example: Tikz Styles
-`tikzpy` supports the creation of any `\tikzset` a feature of Tikz that saves users a great deal of time.
+`tikzpy` supports the creation of any `\tikzset`, a feature of Tikz that saves users a great deal of time.
 You can save your tikz styles in a .py file instead of copying and pasting all the time.

 Even if you don't want to make such settings, there are useful `\tikzset` styles that are preloaded in `tikzpy`.
 One particular is the very popular tikzset authored by Paul Gaborit [in this TeX stackexchange question](https://tex.stackexchange.com/questions/3161/tikz-how-to-draw-an-arrow-in-the-middle-of-the-line).
 Using such settings, we create these pictures, which illustrate Cauchy's Residue Theorem.
 [The source here](https://github.com/ltrujello/Tikz-Python/blob/main/examples/cauchy_residue_thm.py) produces